Key facts

 The available fee places for this course are detailed above.
 Not all courses at Deakin have Commonwealth supported places available.

-The 'Estimated tuition fee' is provided as a guide only based on a typical enrolment of students completing this course within the same year.
-The cost will vary depending on the units you choose, your study load, the length of your course and any approved Recognition of Prior Learning.
+The 'Estimated tuition fee' is provided as a guide only and represents the typical tuition fees for students completing this course within the same year they started.
+The cost will vary depending on the units you choose, your study load, the length of your course and any approved Recognition of prior learning.
+One year full-time study load is typically represented by eight credit points of study.
+Each unit you enrol in has a credit point value.

 Learn more about fees and available payment options.